axelvanherle/SnakeInCPP/README.md

 # ticTacToeInCPP_task1

-Other contributors did a small bug fix, doing this resulted in extra points for them.
+Other contributors only did a small bug fix, doing this resulted in extra points for them.
+Besides these small bug fixes everything else was done by me.

 I played a lot with GitHub actions and automation.
 This wasn't for points, but I already passed this course so did what I like.